1936 Colorado A&M Aggies football team

 The 1936 Colorado A&M Aggies football team represented Colorado A&M (now Colorado State University) in the Rocky Mountain Conference (RMC) during the 1936 college football season.
-In their 26th season, under head coach Harry W. Hughes, the Aggies posted a 4–4–1 record (3–4–1 against RMC opponents), finished seventh in the RMC, and were outscored by a total of 74 to 67.
+In their 26th season, under head coach Harry W. Hughes, the Aggies posted a 4–4–1 record (3–4–1 against RMC opponents), tied for seventh in the RMC, and were outscored by a total of 74 to 67.